Don't you let it clip your wings! (You got it, you got it!)"

 - The Episode "Product MisplacemANT" is also this.
 The hidden lesson is that trying to impress someone does not mean you have to abandon a lifestyle that means a lot to you.
 Lexi followed this Aesop, as she developed a Guilty Pleasure for Glarcon, because she and another character had a lot in common in things like fashion.
 Nonetheless, Lexi still broke this Aesop by having Seth move his stuff from his room, only for him to realize that the Glarkon franchise is silly after reading some of her magazines.

-- Fletcher is also a major example.
+- Butt-Monkey: Fletcher.
 His talent is usually dismissed as useless and everyone treats him as an idiot.
 It even gets worse in Season 3, where most people treats him like he's nobody, Olive acts more aggressively toward him, and for some reason, the entire country hates him.

 - Lexi's "Shut up, Paisley!"